Embattled By Anti-Semitism Claims, The Women’s March Forges On

 Advertisement

-"I think at this point the leadership, with their duplicitous words that do not align with their actions, has made a mockery of the movement that millions of women have built,” Alterman said.
-“The most commonly stated reason I’ve heard why folks are willing to give the Women’s March leadership a free pass despite their alignment with an open bigot is their status as powerful women of color.
-Their behavior — unabashedly praising and keeping company with a known bigot, a malignant anti-Semite who repeatedly attacks the LGBTQ community — wouldn’t fly in another context nor should it.
+"I think at this point the leadership, with their duplicitous words that haven’t really aligned with their actions, has made a mockery of the movement that millions of women have supported,” Alterman said.
+“The most common reason I’ve heard why people are willing to give the Women’s March leadership a free pass despite their alignment with an open bigot is their status as powerful women of colour.
+Their behaviour — unabashedly praising and keeping company with a known bigot, a malignant anti-Semite who repeatedly attacks the LGBTQ community — wouldn’t fly in another context nor should it.
 It surprises me that we let them away get with it, that we think we don’t deserve better from our leaders.
 But I’m not settling for that, that’s not my feminism."

 Advertisement